Mustafaahmed00/MyDocs/README.md

 - **Lexical Editor** – A modern WYSIWYG editor for rich-text editing
 - **ShadCN** – UI components for styling and functionality
 - **Tailwind CSS** – Utility-first CSS framework for responsive design
+- **Gemini** - enhances the qualtiy of your writing through suggestions

 ## 🔋 Features